o2Labs/office-booker/README.md

 ## Local Quick Start

-_Note:_ You need to have deployed a stack as we depend on Cognito to log in.

 1. `./install.sh` - Restore packages
-2. `./make-env.sh [STACK]` - Create local environment using auth from the deployed stack
-3. `./start.sh` start API and client application
+2. `./start.sh` start API and client application

+_Note:_ Run `./make-env.sh [STACK]` to use config from the deployed stack for local testing.

 ## Releases